gladly-team/next-firebase-auth/README.md

 Sets cookies to store the authenticated user's info.
 Call this from your "login" API endpoint.

 Cookies are managed with [`cookies`](https://github.com/pillarjs/cookies).
-The cookies will be named using the `config.cookies.name` value as a base: if `config.cookies.name` is set to "MyExample", cookies will be named `MyExample.AuthUser` and `MyExample.AuthUserTokens` (plus `MyExample.AuthUser.sig` and `MyExample.AuthUserTokens.sig` if cookies are signed).
-See the config for additional cookie options.
+See the config for cookie options.

 The `req` argument should be an `IncomingMessage` / Next.js request object.
 The `res` argument should be a `ServerResponse` / Next.js response object.
 It requires that the `Authorization` request header be set to the Firebase user ID token, which this package handles automatically.